-In 2022, the Company continues to emphasize its culture in terms of its commitment to people, service, lean thinking and entrepreneurship.
-Amid the ongoing COVID-19 Pandemic, with the commitment and dedication our global team has shown during these difficult times, the Company continues to see the Martinrea team rise to the occasion, implementing protocols to keep people safe.
-Through hard work and collaboration, the Company continues to improve its operations and grow.
-The Company expects to continue to develop as a leading automotive and industrial supplier in 2022 navigating the issues created by the COVID-19 Pandemic, and beyond as it pursues its strategies as described herein and in the Management's Discussion and Analysis of Operating Results and Financial Position for the year ended December 31, 2021.
-(See "Additional Information" and "Description of the Business and Trends: Automotive Industry - General: COVID-19 Pandemic".)
+In 2023, the Company continues to emphasize its culture in terms of its commitment to people, service, lean thinking and entrepreneurship.
+Amid the semi-conductor chip shortage, other supply chain disruptions and inflationary pressures, with the commitment and dedication our global team has shown during these difficult times, the Company continues to see the Martinrea team rise to the occasion.
+The Company expects to continue to develop as a leading automotive and industrial supplier in 2023 navigating these issues, and beyond, as it pursues its strategies as described herein and in the Management's Discussion and Analysis of Operating Results and Financial Position for the year ended December 31, 2022 (see "Additional Information" and "Description of the Business and Trends").